Wildebeest Herds on Rolling Hills: Flocking on Arbitrary Curved Surfaces: Formulating the Surface Toner-Tu Equations for Numerical Implementation

 We express the continuity equation in similar form,

 where ${\bf J}^{(\rho)}$ is now a vector and the scalar $f^{(\rho)}$ can be thought of as a source term.
 We set $\operatorname{div}_{\Gamma}{\bf J}^{(\rho)}$ equal to zero and thus define

-Altogether, eqns. \ref{eqn:FEMflux}, \ref{eqn:FEMforcing1}, \ref{eqn:FEMforcing2}, \ref{eqn:FEMforcing3}, and \ref{eqn:FEMcontinuity} comprise a complete curved-surface FEM implementation of the minimal Toner-Tu equations and make possible the numerical results presented in the remainder of this work.
+Altogether, eqns. \ref{eqn:FEMfluxCurvedSpace}, \ref{eqn:FEMforcing1}, \ref{eqn:FEMforcing2}, \ref{eqn:FEMforcing3}, and \ref{eqn:FEMcontinuity} comprise a complete curved-surface FEM implementation of the minimal Toner-Tu equations and make possible the numerical results presented in the remainder of this work.
 We also refer the interested reader to Section~\ref{SectionAppendixCOMSOL} in the Appendix for details on our implementation in the specific commercial finite element package COMSOL Multiphysics\textregistered.
+Our code, files, and a tutorial on their use are available at \url{https://github.com/RPGroup-PBoC/wildebeest_herds}.